LZS911/vite-plugin-conditional-compile/README.md

 // #if [DEV]
 import { featureA } from './featureA.js';

+// This import statement will be loaded when the current environment is production, taking the value of PROD from the project's environment variables
 // #elif [PROD]
 import { featureB } from './featureB.js';

+// The values of feature and prod_version are taken from the user's env configuration.
+It checks whether the value of feature is the same as "code" and the value of prod_version is not equal to "vite".
+When one of these conditions is met, this condition is true.
 // #elif [feature=code || !(prod_version=vite)]
 import { featureC } from './featureC.js';